Romania: Tourism

 Tourism is a significant contributor to the Romanian economy, generating around 5% of GDP.
 The number of tourists has been rising steadily, reaching 9.33 million foreign tourists in 2016, according to the Worldbank.
 Tourism in Romania attracted €400 million in investments in 2005.
 More than 60% of the foreign visitors in 2007 were from other EU countries.
 The popular summer attractions of Mamaia and other Black Sea Resorts attracted 1.3 million tourists in 2009.

+Among Romania's spa towns and resorts are Buziaș, Băile Călacea, Moneasa, Băile Lipova, Călimănești, Amara, and Geoagiu-Băi.
+At the same time, seaside resorts such as Eforie, Mangalia, Saturn, Venus, Neptun, Olimp, and Mamaia (sometimes also called the Romanian Riviera) are among the main tourist attractions during the summer.
+Most popular skiing resorts are along the Valea Prahovei, Muntele Mic, Semenic, Straja and Poiana Brașov.
+Wine tourism is represented by areas such as Recaș, Silagiu, Odobești, Drăgășani, and Podgoria Aradului.

-Most popular skiing resorts are along the Valea Prahovei and in Poiana Brașov.
-Castles, fortifications, or strongholds as well as preserved medieval Transylvanian cities or towns such as Cluj-Napoca, Sibiu, Brașov, Alba Iulia, Baia Mare, Bistrița, Mediaș, Cisnădie, Sebeș, or Sighișoara also attract a large number of tourists.
+Castles, fortifications, or strongholds as well as preserved medieval Transylvanian cities or towns such as Timișoara, Cluj-Napoca, Sibiu, Brașov, Alba Iulia, Baia Mare, Bistrița, Mediaș, Cisnădie, Sebeș, or Sighișoara also attract a large number of tourists.
 Bran Castle, near Brașov, is one of the most famous attractions in Romania, drawing hundreds of thousands of tourists every year as it is often (falsely) advertised as being Dracula's Castle.
 Other attractions include the Danube Delta or the Sculptural Ensemble of Constantin Brâncuși at Târgu Jiu.

 Rural tourism, focusing on getting visitors acquainted with local folklore and customs, has become an important alternative, and is targeted to promote such sites as Bran and its Dracula's Castle, the painted churches of northern Moldavia, and the wooden churches of Maramureș, or the villages with fortified churches in Transylvania.
 The Via Transilvanica long-distance hiking and cycling trail, which crosses 10 counties in the Transylvania, Banat and Bukovina regions of the country further promotes rural slow tourism.

 In 2014, Romania had 32,500 companies active in the hotel and restaurant industry, with a total turnover of €2.6 billion.
 More than 1.9 million foreign tourists visited Romania in 2014, 12% more than in 2013.
 According to the country's National Statistics Institute, some 77% came from Europe (particularly from Germany, Italy, and France), 12% from Asia, and less than 7% from North America.